sigp/lighthouse/book/src/run_a_node.md

 Once backfill is complete, a `INFO Historical block download complete` log will be emitted.

-Check out the [FAQ](./checkpoint-sync.md#faq) for more information on the checkpoint sync.
+Check out the [FAQ](./checkpoint-sync.md#faq) for more information on checkpoint sync.

 ### Logs - Syncing